Gab4code/CMSC-124Repo-for-TermPaper-Programs/README.md

 This repo is for CMSC-124 Term Paper Requirement for the Semester.

 This repo contains a simple Sorting Algorithm.
-This also contains A simple Flutter Program "SortFruit" that sorts Fruits and disarrange them.
+This also contains A simple Flutter Program "SortFruit" that sorts Fruits and arrange them.

 ## Getting Started